How to choose the right p2p lending platform for you

-Is the loan paid in monthly instalments or only at the end of the loan term?
-If it’s in monthly instalments, does it include a portion of the invested principal or just the interest payments?
+Is the loan paid in monthly installments or only at the end of the loan term?
+If it’s in monthly installments, does it include a portion of the invested principal or just the interest payments?

-If the loan is only paid at the end of the loan term, and there’s a similar platform that offers loans with the same interest rate and with monthly instalments, the second platform is a better choice.
-You can invest those monthly instalments into new loans and get more profits.
+If the loan is only paid at the end of the loan term, and there’s a similar platform that offers loans with the same interest rate and with monthly installments, the second platform is a better choice.
+You can invest those monthly installments into new loans and get more profits.

 Can you diversify your portfolio to minimize the risks?

 Does the platform have enough loans, so you can spread your investment in small amounts and multiple investments?
 Even if a few loans are late or defaulted, you’d recover your investment from the many others that didn’t default.

 Does it offer loans from different countries or different regions of a country?
 If one country goes through an economic downturn and businesses declare bankruptcy and people lose their jobs, your investments should be all tied up to only that one country.